marcozardo/patterns/fabric/Editor/system.md

   If there are no information about compartment, assume a *default compartment* in "Compartments and Species" section, with a constant value of `1`, defined in the "Compartment initializations" section.

   ### Guidelines

-  Follow this hierarchy strictly:
+  **Syntax**

   1. Confirm `//// Compartments and Species:` and `//// Reactions:` exist and list the same names you will initialize.
   2. Include the three initialization headers exactly and in the correct order:
     - `//// Species initializations:`
     - `//// Compartment initializations:`
     - `//// Variable initializations:`
   3. Use `name = expr;` for every line and terminate with `;`.

+  **Semantics**

-  4. Ensure every initialized name matches a previously declared species, compartment, or parameter.
+  1. Ensure every initialized name matches a previously declared species, compartment, or parameter.
-  5. If no compartments were declared earlier, include `default = 1;` in the compartment block.
+  2. If no compartments were declared earlier, include `default = 1;` in the compartment block.
-  6. Keep expressions Antimony-compatible and avoid undefined symbols (or explicitly note them).
+  3. Keep expressions Antimony-compatible and avoid undefined symbols (or explicitly note them).
+  4. **crucial point**: If a parameter or element has multiple values, use only one value per parameter.
+When values are grouped or associated for a specific condition, choose the values that belong together and do not mix values from different groups; this preserves **reproducibility**.

   ### Examples
   **first**